AElfProject/aelf-docs/docs/quick-start/developers/_deploy_todo.md

     ```

 :::tip
-ℹ️ Note: You are to copy the smart contract address as we will be referencing it in the next quest!
+ℹ️ Note: You are to copy the smart contract address as we will be referencing it in the next steps!
 :::

 :::info
-🎉 You have successfully deployed your Voting dApp smart contract on the aelf testnet!
-In the next quest, we will be building the frontend components that allow us to interact with our deployed smart contract!
+🎉 You have successfully deployed your ToDo dApp smart contract on the aelf testnet!
+In the next steps, we will be building the frontend components that allow us to interact with our deployed smart contract!
 :::